turbo/Recall/README.md

 Variables are non-volatile meaning that their content is preserved throughout the entire execution, they *can not* be destroyed (only overwritten).
 They're also global, so that they can be accessed in loops or macros.

 ### The `0` Operator and the Stack

-The `0` operator is used to interact with the stack without altering values (like the letter operators).
-It is also the only operator with an (optional) argument:

 Usage    | Purpose
 -------- | -------